 Christmas markets in Europe on your bucket list?
 Want to see the best of the best, and as many as you can in a one-week vacation?
 Well, you’re not alone!
-That was exactly what we wanted, and we were able to check European Christmas markets off our bucket list this year by taking a Viking River Cruise down the Danube River!
+That was exactly what we wanted, and we were able to check European Christmas markets off our bucket list this year by taking a Christmas Market cruise with Viking River Cruises down the Danube River!

 If you’re coming from the United States, where the standard vacation is 7 days it is tough to visit more than 2 cities in such a short period of time.
 Plus who likes to pack and unpack several times?
 Not us, even after 2.5 years of travel, we are still relatively horrible at packing (especially for winter travel).
 That’s why a Viking River cruise was the perfect way to visit 5 amazing Christmas markets.
 We unpacked once and cruised down the Danube River visiting all the Christmas markets along the way.